GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 What does the Global Analysis Show?

 There are key factors that influence how high a business ranks in Google’s local search results.
-The key factors that influence businesses ranks in local search results are listed below.
+The key factors varied depending on the positions.

 Proximity, industry type, and review signals are the strongest drivers of Google local rankings, while profile details and ratings play only minor roles.